JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 #### Color overrides

 You have the ability to override the foreground and/or background color for text in any property that accepts it.
-The syntax is custom but should be rather straighforward:
+The syntax is custom but should be rather straight-forward:
 `<#ffffff,#000000>this is white with black background</> <#FF479C>but this is pink</>`.
 Anything between the color start `<#FF479C>` and end `</>` will be colored accordingly.

-For example, if you want `prefix` to print a colored bracket which isn't the same as the segment's `foreground`, you can do so like this:
+For example, if you want `prefix` to print a colored bracket that isn't the same as the segment's `foreground`, you can do so like this:

 ```json